MoritzFeigl/GenAI_for_HLSMs/README.md

-This repository contains the code of the publication *Distilling Hydrological and Land Surface Model Parameters from Physio-Geographical Properties Using Text-Generating AI*.
-A list of required raw data is given below.
-All scripts are written to work on a Linux cluster using SLURM and need to be adjusted (specifications, paths, etc.) for other clusters or local usage.
+This repository provides the complete workflow accompanying the publication Distilling Hydrological and Land Surface Model Parameters from Physio-Geographical Properties Using Text-Generating AI.
+It includes data-preparation scripts, VAE and LSTM modeling pipelines, experiment orchestration tools, and analysis utilities.
+All scripts are designed for execution on a Linux HPC cluster with SLURM and may require adaptation (paths, resource settings, etc.) for other systems.
+A detailed list of required external raw datasets is provided below.

 ## Repository structure
 * [code/](code)